laravel/docs/upgrade.md

 #### Estimated Upgrade Time: Less Than 1 Hour

-> **Note:** We attempt to provide a very comprehensive listing of every possible breaking change made to the framework.
+> {note} We attempt to provide a very comprehensive listing of every possible breaking change made to the framework.
 However, many of these changes may not apply to your own application.

 ### Updating Dependencies